 The wax model is used to test the fit in the patient’s mouth and is altered and retested until a proper and snug fit is achieved.
 Once this occurs, the final denture is made from the model.
 The final denture plate may also require work before the fit is correct.

-How Long You Can Wear Dentures
+How Long Can You Wear Dentures?

 Although dentures are considered permanent replacements for missing teeth, you should not wear them all the time.
 The only exception is when you are trying out a new set.
 Your dentist may suggest keeping them in your mouth overnight.
 This is to ensure a proper fit.

 There is a good reason to take your dentures out overnight.
-This is so gum tissue is given time to rest and recover from wearing false teeth during the day.
-It also allows the tongue and saliva to clear the mouth of any dirt or debris that may have collected.
+This is so that gum tissue is given time to rest and recover from wearing false teeth during the day.
+It also allows the tongue and saliva to clear the mouth of any dirt or debris that may have been collected.

 The better care you give your false teeth, the longer they will last.
-However, there are procedures that you must follow that are quite different to caring for natural teeth.
+However, there are procedures that you must follow that are quite different from caring for natural teeth.
 With proper care, your dentures should last between five and seven years.

 Here is a denture cleaning routine to take care of your false teeth: